Khamalraaj/study-of-basic-gates/README.md

 ![Screenshot 2024-10-29 142619](https://github.com/user-attachments/assets/9390158e-0f96-4d58-b08d-6f1b5c7b8bf6)

 **Result:**
-That's the Enable switch, if it's 1 the output will be from the first 8.
+Successfully done the study and verification of the truth table of logic gates in Quartus II using Verilog programmingThat's the Enable switch, if it's 1 the output will be from the first 8.
 If it's 0 the output will be from the second 8.